 This is when you will set your curls with a leave-in, moisturiser and/or a generous amount of gel and scrunch it in, in an upwards movement to not disturb the curls.
 If you feel your hair is flat you can place a few duck clips on the roots to lift the hair.
 Let it dry almost entirely, scrunch out the crunch and fluff from underneath.

 Products – Angell Lightweight Curl Defining Gel, Arc Angell Firm Hold Defining Gel, Set It Free Moisturising Spray, Mist-er Right Curl Revitalizer, Set Me Up!
 Versatile Moisturising Styler and B’Leave-in Curl Booster & Volumiser.

 At the surface, the Curly Girl Method might seem simple, but in reality, it can be overwhelming.
 Knowing the names of all the sulphates and silicones, not to mention drying alcohols, can be quite daunting.
 However, I believe that with time you can get familiar with most of them.
 Start by identifying the ingredients to avoid in your products, replace them if needed and go from there.
 Make yourself a cheat sheet and carry it with you when you go shopping for hair products.

-My current regimen is a mixture of the Curly Girl and the LOC method.
+When you’re a curly girl, getting familiar with product ingredients is important.
 I don’t have all the names in my mind but I do have a cheat list, and that makes it simpler.
 Of course, this is not everybody’s cup of tea yet, if you are willing to try you should clarify your hair first to remove all product build up and trim your hair to start with a clean sheet.
 Weekly deep conditioning is advised along with regular dry hair trimming.

 Have you considered the Curly Girl Method?
 Do you follow it?
 What do you like about it?